Coronavirus (COVID-19) Resources

 - For food service businesses, you might look to return all alcohol that can be returned.
 Freeze whatever can be frozen and be sure to cancel all food and beverage delivery, trash removal, recycling, propane delivery, linen delivery, soda/Co2 delivery, cleaners, etc. if you are not doing take-out.
 You might also find it helpful to connect with other business owners in your industry to make sure you've remembered to do everything needed.
 Vermont businesses are great at supporting one another!

-- Addison County Economic Development Corporation is maintaining and updating a COVID-19 related resource list for businesses; check that regularly!
+- Addison County Economic Development Corporation is maintaining and updating a COVID-19 related resource list for businesses; check it regularly!

 - The Lake Champlain Regional Chamber of Commerce has brought together a great set of resources and information especially for businesses.